 The Denver Art Museum (DAM) will host the exhibition Matisse and Friends: Selected Masterworks from the National Gallery of Art, October 12, 2014–February 8, 2015.
 Matisse and Friends will showcase 14 paintings from the National Gallery of Art in Washington, D.C., by artists Henri Matisse, André Derain, Albert Marquet, Maurice de Vlaminck, Raoul Dufy, Georges Braque and Kees Van Dongen.

-This exhibitions and programs listing is current as of February 2013.
+This exhibitions and programs listing is current as of June 2014.
 Please note that information provided here is subject to change; confirm dates and titles with the museum’s communications office before publication at 720-913-0000 or firstname.lastname@example.org.
 Contact the communications office for more information, images or exhibition sponsor information.

 Note: The Denver Art Museum will be closed on Friday, July 4.

 The American West in Bronze, 1850–1925, is the first full-scale exhibition of western bronzes.
 Showcasing sculptures by Frederic Remington, Charles M. Russell, Hermon Atkins MacNeil, Paul Manship and more than 20 other artists, it includes pieces depicting American Indians, cowboys, cavalry, pioneers, horses, buffaloes and other symbols of the West during the late 1800s and early 1900s.